 Active or reflective listening also requires the listener to hear not only what the speaker is saying but the feelings behind those words.
 The listener then paraphrases not only what the speaker has said but also the feelings of the speaker that have been left unsaid.

-When the listener is able to reflect back to the speaker the words and thoughts of the speaker, the speaker feels validated, and who doesn’t want to feel validated?
-This gives the feeling of being appreciated and valued, and that the listener truly cares and genuinely understands the speaker’s views.
+When the listener is able to reflect back to the speaker the words and thoughts of the speaker, the speaker feels validated.
+And who doesn’t want to feel validated?
+To be validated gives the feeling of being appreciated and valued, and that the listener truly cares and genuinely understands the speaker’s views.

 64 Ways in 64 Days Nonviolence Daily Reflections Day 28 – Feb.
 26, 2012